loris-verga/TheDualityOfSimilarity/_includes/intro.md

 ### <span style="color:#ff201e">2) Negativity & Categories</span>

-We now take advantage of our hyperlink network—where each edge carries a sentiment from a <em>source</em> subreddit to a <em>target</em> subreddit—to understand how negativity circulates across categories.
+We now take advantage of our hyperlink network, where each edge carries a sentiment from a <em>source</em> subreddit to a <em>target</em> subreddit, to understand how negativity circulates across categories.

 At this stage, we step beyond distances and look directly at how categories interact through negative links.